2/3rd Motor Ambulance Company, Australian Army Service Corps

 Died of illness on Wednesday, 2nd May 1945, aged 41

 Born 1903 Sydney, New South Wales, Australia.
 Son of Farnham Albert and Emily Eliza Jones, of Sydney, New South Wales, Australia

 Driver Albert Farnham Jones was one of over to thousand Allied prisoners of war (POW) held in the Sandakan POW camp in north Borneo, having been transferred there from Singapore as a part of B Force.

 The one thousand four hundred & ninety four POW’s that made up B Force, were transported from Changi on 7 July 1942 on board the tramp ship Ubi Maru, arriving in Sandakan Harbour on 18 July 1942.

-Albert died as a prisoner of the Japanese on 2 June 1945.
+After three years in captivity, Albert died as a prisoner of the Japanese aged 41 and has no known grave.

 The Labuan Memorial was primarily intended to commemorate the officers and men of the Australian Army and Air Force who have no known grave.
 They died while prisoners of war in Borneo and the Philippines from 1942 to 1945, and also during the 1945 operations for the recovery of Borneo.
 Subsequently it was found that a number of men belonging to the local forces of North Borneo, Sarawak and Brunei who were killed on war service also have no known grave, and they too are honoured here.
 Some of those whose names appear on the memorial are undoubtedly buried in unidentified graves in this cemetery.